Aesculapian Club: Former members and previous meetings

-There have been 309 past and present members of the Aesculapian Club.
+There have been 315 past and present members of the Aesculapian Club.
 Notable former Aesculpians include James Lind, Daniel Rutherford, Thomas Hope, James Syme, Sir James Young Simpson, Lord Joseph Lister, Joseph Bell, Douglas Argyll Robertson, Sir Thomas Clouston, Daniel Cunningham, James Haig Ferguson, Sir James Learmonth and Sir Stanley Davidson.

 A photograph or picture of Aesculapians from 1821 to the present day is preserved in a 2-volume album.
-The first volume, which extends to 1939, is kept with other historic papers of the Club (including the minutes of previous meetings) in the library of the Royal College of Physicians of Edinburgh.
+The first volume, which extends to 1939, is kept with other historic papers of the club (including the minutes of previous meetings) in the library of the Royal College of Physicians of Edinburgh.
 The Club owns a considerable number of silver cups or pocula and other table adornments.
 These include six silver cups with circular rows of hooks, on each of which is hung a medallion with the engraved name, date of election and crest of a former Aesculapian.
-Three of these cups were presented by the Gymnastic Club (also founded by Dr Andrew Duncan) on its dissolution in 1836.
-One of the cups, which contains 9 medallions from 1788-1792, is on display in the National Museums of Scotland.
+Three of these cups were presented by the Gymnastic Club (also founded by Dr. Andrew Duncan) on its dissolution in 1836.
+One of the cups, which contains 9 medallions from 1788 to 1792, is on display in the National Museums of Scotland.

 The Aesculapian Club was originally a supper club and met on the first Friday of every month in local taverns.
 In 1810, it was converted into a dinner club, with quarterly meetings in March, June, September and December in Edinburgh hotels.
 In 1924, the Royal College of Physicians of Edinburgh granted permission for the dinners to be held in the New Library.
-Although the frequency of dinners has been reduced over the years, the Club has met almost continually since its inception.
+Although the frequency of dinners has been reduced over the years, the club has met almost continually since its inception.
 The only times when the Club did not meet were between March 1915 to December 1919 (due to the First World War), October 1939 to December 1945 (due to the Second World War) and March 2020 to October 2021 (due to the COVID pandemic).
+Several toasts are given throughout the dinner with the final one being "Floreat res medica"; this is a traditional toast, attributed to Andrew Duncan, which is given at the end of many medical dinners in Edinburgh.